levimake/customer-support-intent-linguistic-prediction/README.md

   - utterance: a user utterance from the Customer Service domain
   - intent: the intent corresponding to the user utterance
+  - entity_type: the type of entity contained in the utterance
+  - entity_value: the entity contained in the utterance
+  - start_offset: the starting position of the entity
+  - end_offset: the ending position of the entity
   - category: the high-level semantic category for the intent
   - tags: different tags that reflect the types of language variations expressed in the utterance